nipraxis-fall-2022/diagnostics-let_the_python_eat_us/analysis_plan.md

 # Analysis plan

-This is file for your sketch for an *analysis plan*.

-See the instructions in `on_the_project.md`.

-Feel free to edit anything here.
-You may well want to digitally burn the instructions here after reading, to make space for your own thoughts.

 ## The task
 'You should add a text file giving: - a brief summary for each outlier scan, - why you think the detected scans should be rejected as an outlier, and - your educated guess as to the cause of the difference between this scan and the rest of the scans in the run'